THIS CALL IS NOW CLOSED TO SUBMISSIONS

 Read more about CNV's 2014-2016 cohort and their activities at the 2015 NCTE Annual Convention in the 2015 NCTE Diversity Brochure (pp. 9-10).

 Fellows are selected through a competitive proposal process.
-Anyone submitting a proposal must meet specific requirements.
-They must be:
+Anyone submitting a proposal must be, at the time of submission:

 a. a member of NCTE

 b. an individual who has advanced to doctoral candidacy or who has earned a